flutter/website/src/docs/cookbook/testing/unit/introduction.md

 ## 3. Create a class to test

 Next, you need a "unit" to test.
 Remember: "unit" is a fancy name for a function, method, or class.
-In this example, create a `Counter` class inside the `lib/counter.dart` file.
-It will be responsible for incrementing and decrementing a `value` starting at `0`.
+For this example, create a `Counter` class inside the `lib/counter.dart` file.
+It is responsible for incrementing and decrementing a `value` starting at `0`.

 <!-- skip -->